 Verizon’s churn rate

-Wall Street analysts expect Verizon’s postpaid phone churn rate to increase, mostly due to the increasingly intense competition in the postpaid market and more aggressive promotional offers from competitors.
+In this part, we’ll look at Verizon’s (VZ) customer retention metric, its churn rate.
+Wall Street analysts anticipate Verizon’s postpaid phone churn rate to increase in 1Q18, mainly due to growing competition in the postpaid market and strong promotional offers from competitors.

-In 2Q17, Verizon reported a postpaid phone churn rate of 0.70%.
-This could be an important metric, as T-Mobile (TMUS) and Sprint (S) have made much of their ability to attract customers from other major telecom carriers such as AT&T (T) and Verizon.
+Verizon’s low postpaid phone churn rate might be significant, given that smaller rivals T-Mobile (TMUS) and Sprint (S) have made much of their ability to attract subscribers from other mobile carriers, such as Verizon and AT&T (T).